 The first place to look for internships is LinkedIn.

 If you’ve graduated from medical school, you’re probably still using the platform to meet potential employers.
-LinkedIn has a “Jobs” tab, which lists jobs at companies that have been created by users.
+LinkedIn has a “Jobs” tab, which lists jobs at companies that users have created.

 While the jobs may not be exactly what you’re looking for, it can be a great way of finding something within your skill set.